mynameiseyal/meckano-fill/README.md

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and ensure they pass type checking: `npm run type-check`
+3. Make your changes and test them: `npx playwright test`
-4. Test your changes: `npm test`
-5. Commit your changes: `git commit -m 'Add your feature'`
+4. Commit your changes: `git commit -m 'Add your feature'`
-6. Push to the branch: `git push origin feature/your-feature-name`
+5. Push to the branch: `git push origin feature/your-feature-name`
-7. Open a pull request
+6. Open a pull request

-### Code Style:
+### Development Guidelines:
-- Use TypeScript for all new code
+- Use TypeScript for all code
-- Follow the existing code structure and patterns
+- Follow the existing code structure
 - Add proper error handling and logging
-- Include JSDoc comments for functions
+- Test your changes thoroughly
+- Update documentation as needed

 ## 📄 License